toladata/Knowledgebase/en/6-programs/sector.md

 3. Scroll through the list or use the filter option to find your sector from pre-existing list.
 If you want to add your own, click `Add Custom Sector`.
 4. Once your `Primary Sector` is selected, you can select `Secondary Sectors` to better define what your program does.
 5. You can repeat these steps to add multiple `Primary Sectors` and `Secondary Sectors`.
+6. Hit `Add Custom Sector` if you're not finding a suitable choice among the suggested ones and type your sector in.

 > **Quick Tip:**
 Notice in some cases when you select a `Primary Sector`, there are `Secondary Sectors` that are already selected.
 This happens as the system learns what Primary Sectors and Secondary Sectors are associated by users in the organization.
 The system will begin to suggest relevant sectors and hopefully this will speed up the process! :bowtie: